 Trump says US does not ‘need’ Strait of Hormuz help, despite appeal

-US president strikes defiant tone as allies reject joining coalition, does not name countries he said ‘on their way’.
+US president strikes defiant tone as allies reject joining coalition, does not name countries he says are ‘on their way’.

-United States President Donald Trump has said that the US does not “need any help” in reopening the Strait of Hormuz, despite his appeals for an international coalition to support shipping during the war against Iran.
+President Donald Trump has said that the United States does not “need any help” in reopening the Strait of Hormuz, despite his appeals for an international coalition to support shipping during the war against Iran.

-Speaking from the Oval Office during a meeting with Irish Taoseach Michael Martin, Trump told reporters, “We don’t need too much help, and we don’t need any help” on the Strait of Hormuz.
+Speaking from the Oval Office during a meeting with Irish Taoiseach Michael Martin, Trump told reporters, “We don’t need too much help, and we don’t need any help” on the Strait of Hormuz.

 Recommended Storieslist of 3 items